tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

   * In addition, because cloud vendors like Amazon Web Services (AWS) manage hosting and deployment of servers in the cloud, the time-to-market for companies to reap the benefits of investing in technology has decreased, as they are able to push their applications and features quicker.

-  * The business landscape has become increasingly competitive, as smaller companies now have the capabilities to disrupt markets with their fully fledged, productionalized applications and services––which previously would have required large up-front costs, a barrier to entry of the industry.
+  * The business landscape has become increasingly competitive, as smaller companies now have the capabilities to disrupt markets with their fully fledged, productionalized applications and services––which previously would have required large up-front costs serving as a potential barrier to entry of the industry.

 Answer any questions before moving on.